Paulabad-BigData/API-ChatGPT-Java/README.md

 ## Expression of Gratitude

 - Comment and share with other Developers about this project 📢
-- Invite me for a [coffee](https://www.buymeacoffee.com/paulabad76Q) ☕ "A fund to support Software Development Students of SENA Dosquebradas - Colombia".
+- Invite me for a [coffee](https://www.buymeacoffee.com/paulabad76Q) ☕ "Raise funds to support Software Development Students of SENA Dosquebradas - Colombia".
 - Say thank you publicly 🤓.

 ---